SillyTavern/SillyTavern-Docs/Usage/st-script.md

   * Receiving an AI message in the chat
   * Opening a character or group chat
   * Triggering a reply from a group member
+  * Activating a World Info entry using the same Automation ID
-  * Provide a custom tool-tip for the quick reply (text displayed when hovering over the quick reply in your UI)
+- Provide a custom tool-tip for the quick reply (text displayed when hovering over the quick reply in your UI)
+- Execute the script for test purposes

 Commands are executed automatically only if the Quick Replies extension is enabled.